mo-zd/ChemoAI/README.md

 This will start the app and open a web interface that allows users to input a molecule name or SMILES format and retrieve drug properties.
 The app will call the OpenAI API to generate additional drug-related information based on user input and display this information on the web page.
 ![index](https://user-images.githubusercontent.com/91246296/227491711-c799be3f-94c8-419a-bff6-eed53fd041f0.JPG)

+## Setting Up ChemoAI
+ChemoAI is currently under development and is not yet ready for deployment.
+However, you can clone the repository to your local machine and explore the codebase to learn more about the app's functionality and architecture.

 ## Examples
 Valid molecule names or SMILES strings that can be input into the app include: